 Documentation from a health care provider or counselor that the employee was undergoing treatment resulting in victimization from a covered offense

-To obtain services from a domestic violence shelter, program, or rape crisis center
+To obtain services from a domestic violence shelter, program, or rape crisis center, or victims services organization or agency

 To obtain psychological counseling for domestic violence, sexual assault, or stalking